melody-notpond/ilo-pali/README.md

  - syscalls:
     - `alloc_page(void* addr, size_t count, int permissions) -> void* addr`

         Allocates `count` pages of memory containing addr.
 If addr is NULL, then it allocates the next available page.
+Only the init process can pass in non-NULL arguments to addr.
 Returns NULL on failure.
 Write and execute cannot both be set at the same time.

     - `dealloc_page(void* addr, size_t count) -> int status`